-- 2.26 On-call systems exist as part of arrangements to provide appropriate service cover across the NHS.
-A member of staff is on-call when, as part of an established arrangement with his/her employer, he/she is available outside his/her normal working hours either at the workplace, at home or elsewhere to work as and when required. - 2.27 Employees on-call are entitled to receive an on-call payment.
+2.25 On-call systems exist as part of arrangements to provide appropriate service cover across the NHS.
+A member of staff is on-call when, as part of an established arrangement with their employer, they are available outside his/her normal working hours - either at the workplace, at home or elsewhere - to work as and when required.

+2.26 Employees on-call are entitled to receive an on-call payment.
 From 1 April 2011 this payment will be determined by local agreement on harmonised payments for on-call and other extended service cover.
-Local agreements need to be consistent with the 12 principles set out in annex 29. - 2.28 The interim regime formerly set out in this section is consistent with these principles.
+Local agreements need to be consistent with the 12 principles set out in annex 29.

+2.27 The interim regime formerly set out in this section is consistent with these principles.
 It is now in annex 29.

-Christmas and New Year holidays at weekends

-2.29 General and public holiday entitlements are in section 13.
+Christmas and New Year holidays at weekends 2.28 General and public holiday entitlements are in section 13.
 These include Christmas Day, Boxing Day (26 December) and New Year's Day.
 When any of these holidays falls on a Saturday or Sunday arrangements will need to be made to ensure that the right of staff to three public holidays in the Christmas and New Year holiday period is preserved.
 Annex 25 sets out what applies when staff work on general and public holidays in this holiday period.

-Information note number 1: amendment number 34 Amendment number 39: NHS TCS Advisory Notice 01/2018

-Section 2: Maintaining round the clock services (Scotland and Northern Ireland)
+Information note number 1: amendment number 34 Section 2: Maintaining round the clock services (Scotland and Northern Ireland)